Wiz-Works/SECOND-ORDER---A-Bit-Size-Economy/README.md

    * Better terrain.
    * Mining drills now cost 14 iron.
    * A few performance tweaks.
 Long runs should now play be more stable.

+* **0.0.3:**
+    * Funds are now composed of commodities traded in the live market, with each re-balance affecting supply and demand.
+        * New Names
+        * New Descriptions
+        * Full fund composition in description.
+    * UI can be split into different panels like "Market", "Money", "You" to make navigation more seemless.
+    * Clicking on your positions now opens their graph.
+    * Entities now can create funds, derived from the live funds.
+    * The Fed is now lets shaky, and more likely to maintain measures for a longer time, preventing it from changing its mind erratically.